wizeline/sqa-challenge-doc-fabianportilloglez/docs/Back-End/back-process.md

 1. Install Jenkins in your computer
 2. Open your localhost in web browser and complete the steps for admin password, plugins and required.
-3. Install plugins Manage Jenkins > Manage Plugins: *(HTML reporter, NodeJS, Blue Ocean, SonarScanner)*
+3. Install plugins Manage Jenkins > Manage Plugins: *(HTML reporter, NodeJS, Blue Ocean, SonarScanner, Jenkinslint, Slack Notification)*
 4. Add NodeJs: Global Tools configuration > NodeJs > choose newman for npm.
 5. Create a new item (job).
 Select 'pipeline' if you want to define a Jenkinsfile with different stages or environments, but if not then select 'freestyle project'.
 6. Click on Configure: